GrantLicata/GrantLicata/README.md

 #

 ### Contact
-Thank you for visiting my GitHub portfolio!
 If you have any questions or would like to get in touch, please feel free to reach out to me at grant.licata@gmail.com.
 I'm always interested in collaboration opportunities and would love to hear from you.

 You can also find me on [LinkedIn](https://www.linkedin.com/in/grantlicata/) for updates on my latest projects and articles.